 If you’re new to mobile marketing, A/B testing can be a little bit intimidating.
 There’s a lot of information out there — experts study articles on who to target and what you should A/B test, but beginners might have a hard time getting started.
 How do I run my first A/B test?
 And how can I make sure it provides me with valuable data?

 If you’re worried about running your first A/B, this guide will show you the way.
 In reality, the A/B testing process is quite simple: develop a hypothesis, choose your audience, collect data, and analyze the results.
 Let’s break those steps down to see just how stress-free A/B testing can be.

 Every good science experiment starts with a hypothesis.
-Without a hypothesis, it can be difficult to distill raw data into actionable insights.
+Without a hypothesis, it can be difficult to distil raw data into actionable insights.

 For example, a mobile app publisher might want to test the effectiveness of a new onboarding flow versus an old one.
 Perhaps the new flow is designed to be more visual and skimmable.
 In this scenario, the hypothesis might be that people will find it easier to parse the clean, visually appealing flow, resulting in more onboarding completions and a higher rate of Daily Average Users (DAU).

 Depending on your goals, the hypothesis can be even more specific.
 Maybe the new onboarding flow will be more successful with one audience over another.

 You don’t have to target your entire user base with every A/B test.
 In fact, you might see better results if you only test changes with specific segments of your users, assuming that your hypothesis takes this into account.

 Keeping with the above example, perhaps you observe that one segment of your audience has disproportionately lower onboarding completions.
 You posit that a less text-heavy flow might help, so you rework the design.
 The hypothesis is that the new visuals will lead to a higher onboarding completion rate among the segment.